isomerpages/nparks-skyrise/_resources/Frequently Asked Questions.md

 	<li>
     <input id="accordion8" type="checkbox">
     <label for="accordion8"><font size="4"><b>
-8. How can I post pictures under the ‘projects’ page and/or be listed as a contractor under the 'resources' page?
+8. How can I showcase my projects and/or be listed as a contractor under the 'Resources' page?
 </b></font>
 </label>
     <div>